Personalized Federated Learning with Exact Stochastic Gradient Descent: Experimental settings

 \subsection{Dataset splitting across clients}

-In Figure \ref{fig:round_robin}, we see an example assignment of 7 data points to 3 clients.
-We demonstrate a split in which all data points belong to the same class.
-In our work, each class is processed and distributed in the same manner.
-For instance, if we were to distribute the data points belonging in one class e.g. class with labels of 0, we would follow the procedure below: (a) shuffle all the data points of class 0, (b) filter all clients that were predetermined to contain the labels of class 0, (c) iterate through all filtered clients from step (b) and assign 1 data point to them.
-Step (c) is repeated in a cyclic manner until all data points are exhausted.
+{In Figure \ref{fig:round_robin}, we see an example assignment of 7 data points to 3 clients using a round-robin (RR) partitioning scheme.
+In this example, all data points belong to the same class; in our experiments, each class is processed and distributed in the same way.
+The procedure for distributing data points of a given class (e.g., class 0) is as follows: (a) shuffle all the data points of class 0, (b) filter all clients that were predetermined to contain the labels of class 0, (c) iterate through all filtered clients from step (b) and assign 1 data point to them.
+Step (c) is repeated in a cyclic manner until all data points are distributed.

-In our example, first, the 7 data points are randomly permuted; then we traverse the permuted sequence from left to right and assign one data point to each client in a cyclic manner until all examples are exhausted.
-In contrast with random partition, RR does not require to shuffle the data samples first, however we do not omit the shuffling step of the data samples at the RR partition during our experiments.
+In the example, the 7 data points are first randomly permuted; then we traverse the permuted sequence from left to right and assign one data point to each client in a cyclic manner until all examples are exhausted.
+In contrast with random partition, RR does not require to shuffle the data samples first, however we do not omit the shuffling step of the data samples at the RR partition during our experiments. }